nibton/Project1/README.md

 # Restaurant Recomndation Using Zomato Dataset
-#### This repository contains our Project on Restaurant Recomnedation System Using Sentiment Analysis developed using Python.
+This repository contains our Project on Restaurant Recomnedation System Using Sentiment Analysis.

+#### Objective: To get inputs from a user and suggest Restaurants based on the Sentiment Scores and relevent features.
 ## About the Dataset
  We used [Zomato Dataset](https://www.kaggle.com/datasets/absin7/zomato-bangalore-dataset?select=zomato.csv) available on Kaggle.
- The dataset contains 51717 restaurants of Bangalore, India.
+ The dataset contains 51717 restaurants of different parts of Bangalore, India.

 ### The dataset contains the following features: